kailu3/python-data-analysis/docs/README.md

----
-description: >-
-  This is a GitBook documenting the useful things I've learned in CIS 105 Computational Data Exploration and well as useful Python snippets here and there I like to use for data analysis.
----

 # Preface

+This is a book documenting the useful things I've learned in CIS 105 Computational Data Exploration and well as useful Python snippets here and there I like to use for data analysis.

 ## Who Is This Book For?